I try to be a gentleman.

-“I’ll have the two egg omelet with tomatoes, broccoli and cheese…” she said before vanishing behind her menu.
+“I’ll have the two egg omelet with tomatoes, broccoli, cheese – and hold on a second…”

-The waitress’s pencil hovered over the order pad as my wife mulled over her array of choices.
+The waitress’s pencil hovered over her order pad as my wife mulled over the choices.

 “Do you put peppers in your omelets?”